milladgit/CoMD-OpenACC/README.md

 CoMD
 ====

 Classical molecular dynamics proxy application.

+Tested with PGI 18.10 and OpenACC 2.6.

 This is CoMD version 1.1
 ------------------------